 Our Monitoring of the Andean Amazon Project (MAAP), is at the forefront of the field of high-tech, real-time monitoring.
 Launched in 2015, MAAP’s innovative application of satellite technology from multiple sources delivers actionable information that provides a transformational tool for governments and local people to rapidly detect deforestation as it is happening.
-MAAP currently covers 83% of the Amazon in 5 countries: Peru, Brazil, Colombia, Ecuador, and Bolivia, and our findings have been featured in major English news sources such as Reuters, Mongabay, Mongabay LatAm, CNN, as well as key Spanish news sources such as Agencia Efe and El Diario.
+MAAP currently covers 83% of the Amazon in 5 countries: Peru, Brazil, Colombia, Ecuador, and Bolivia, and our findings have been featured in major English news sources such as Reuters, Mongabay, Mongabay LatAm, CNN, as well as key local news sources such as Agencia Efe, El Comercio (Peru) and El Diario.

 MAAP can identify and determine the legality of deforestation at any scale and at any point across the entire Amazon basin – an area roughly the size of the forty-eight contiguous United States.
 With a small team of 5 using smart technology tools, MAAP’s cost-effective model is accessible not only to governments as a long-term protection solution but also to local communities and indigenous groups that need to know where illegal activities and encroachment on their lands are happening on a daily basis.

 Through MAAP, we’re able to document significant deforestation cases in near real-time and identify the direct causes of such deforestation.
 Our timespan is within hours or days to quickly spot deforestation and quantify the damage.
 Potential issues are identified using lower-resolution satellite imagery, where we later utilize high-resolution images of sites on demand to further investigate the nature of the deforestation.
-“You tell it exactly where to go, and it snaps a picture for you, and you get it within 24 to 48 hours.
-It’s really remarkable,” our Senior Research Specialist and Director of MAAP, Dr. Matt Finer, says on the satellite technology.
 Our findings can then be shared with government officials to locate mining activities as they are happening.
 Additionally, we also used this data to better understand larger-scale deforestation patterns, hotspots, and drivers.

-The information compiled is then summarized into confidential policy briefs and presented to policy makers and government officials that have the capacity to take action on the ground or write policy that advances conservation.
-Additionally we make our MAAP reports public, published to our website maaproject.org.
+The information compiled is then summarized into confidential policy briefs and presented to policymakers0 and government officials that have the capacity to take action on the ground or write policy that advances conservation.
+Additionally, we make our MAAP reports public, by publishing them on our website maaproject.org.

 With our fire tracking app we developed as part of MAAP, we documented over 2,500 major fires across the Amazon in 2020.
 The Amazon real-time fire monitoring app is hosted by Google Earth Engine and uses a combination of heat-based fire alerts with aerosol emissions to detect major fires.